|

 in Cognac-la-Forêt.

-site that I have stayed at in 2003.
+site which has an outdoor swimming pool that I have stayed at in 2014.
 The website has English, French and Dutch

 sections.
 Telephone 05 55 03 26 93.
 GPS coordinates (in decimal notation)